Political Info and Laws in Brief

 - The Mississippi Senate is anti-choice.

-Mississippi has unconstitutional and unenforceable criminal bans on abortion, and has a near-total criminal ban on abortion that would take effect if Roe v.
-Wade were overturned.
+Mississippi has unconstitutional and unenforceable criminal bans on abortion, has a near-total criminal ban on abortion that would take effect if Roe v.
+Wade were overturned, and has an abortion ban after 12 weeks.

 Biased Counseling & Mandatory Delay